ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 ---
-title: 'DQN hyperparameter tuning using Open AI gym CartPole'
+title: 'DDQN hyperparameter tuning using Open AI gym CartPole'
 date: '2018-08-02'
 categories:
   - Machine Learning
   - Reinforcement Learning
+excerpt: Tuning hyperparameters of the new energy_py DDQN reinforcement learning agent.

 ---
 This article is the second in a series on the new energy_py implementation of DQN.
 [The first post documents the debugging process and also a bit of hyperparameter tuning](https://adgefficiency.com/dqn-debugging/).
 This post continues the emotional hyperparameter tuning journey where the first post left off.
+The code used to run the experiment [is available at this commit on energy_py](https://github.com/ADGEfficiency/energy_py/commit/a0b26578bb550605c405fae3026a8a6fdfd7b889).

 These posts follow a problem-hypothesis struture.
 Often the speed between seeing cause and effect is quick in computer programming.
-In reinforcement learning, the long training time means that it makes more sense to think about the problem before starting another iteration of experiments.
+This allows a rapid cycling through hypothesis.
+In reinforcement learning, the long training time (aka the sample inefficiency) increases the relative value of taking the time to think about the problem.

+This kind of interactive tuning has two benefits.
+First it can be faster than grid searching (if the debugger is skilled).
+The tuner also gains inuition and understanding of how the algorithm is working.
+For all experiments I perform three runs over three different random seeds.
+These random seeds are kept constant for each experiment.

 ## problem - stability

-The major problem at this point was was instability.
+Picking up where we left off in the first post - the major problem was instability.
 The agent was often able to solve the CartPole-v0 environment (Open AI consider this environment solved when an average over the last 100 episodes of 195 is reached).

-The issue is with the stability of the policy - the agent often quickly learns to forget and collapses to a poor policy.

-I had a number of hypotheses at this stage about what might be causing the instability
+But after solving the environment the agents often completely forgot what they had learnt and collapsed to poor policies.

+My hypotheses for the cause of the policy quality collapse were
 - overestimation bias
 - batch size
 - neural network size
 - target network update

-I choose to investigate the effects in a somewhat scientific process.
-This kind of interactive tuning can be faster than grid searching if the debugger is skilled.
-Another benefit is on the tuner - they gain inuition and understanding of how the algorithm is working.
+I then progressed to semi-scientifically investigate these hypotheses.

 ## hypothesis - overestimation bias

+The hypothesis at this stage was that overestimation bias was causing instability (plus I wanted to try out the DDQN code!).

+Overestimation bias is the tendency of Q-Learning algorithms to overestimate the value of states.
+This overestimation is a result of the agressive acting and learning of Q-Learning
-DQN is an agressive algorithm - both in terms of acting (where the argmax will always select the 'best' action, even if the Q value is only slightly higher than another action) and in terms of learning (where the target is formed using a maximum over all possible next actions).
+- in acting - where the argmax will always select the 'best' action, even if the Q value is only slightly higher than another action
+- in learning - where the target is formed using a maximum over all possible next actions

-Double Q-Learning (and it's [deep learning variant DDQN](https://arxiv.org/pdf/1509.06461.pdf)) aims to overcome this overestimation bias by selecting actions according to the online network, but quantifying the return for this action using the target network.
-In terms of code DDQN only requires a few small changes from DQN.
+Double Q-Learning (and it's [deep learning variant DDQN](https://arxiv.org/pdf/1509.06461.pdf)) aims to overcomes this overestimation bias by selecting actions according to the online network, but quantifying the return for this action using the target network.

+Because DQN already has the target network, modfiying it to DDQN requires only a few changes - one of which is below.
+An `argmax` is performed over the online network evaluation of the value of the next state.
+The index of this argmax is then used with the target network values of the next state.

 ```python
 if self.double_q: